 - 37 years of case level felony court data from the Circuit Court of Cook County Criminal Court.
 We are in the process of raising the $25,000 to pay the clerk to de-identify the data.

 Add to this mix the crime incident data from the Chicago Police Department that is currently available through the City’s portal, and the depth and richness of this data is immense.
-We have planned litigation against the CPD in late fall 2017 to open demographic data related to crime incidents and arrest data.
+We have planned litigation against the CPD in early 2018 to open demographic data related to crime incidents and arrest data.
 Also, we have our Justice Media Project data that tracks reporting on crime and violence in Chicago and compares that reporting to how crime and violence actually occurs in our city.

 The Challenge We Face